SMSC stands for Spiritual, Moral, Social and Cultural education and is part of the National Curriculum.

 - Volunteering & Membership – for example, litter-picking, fundraising and working with local, national and global charities and groups to help others.

 - World of work – through partnerships through programmes such as STEM and working with a local business, Croda, we provide opportunities for children to learn about the world of work.
+This year, we are taking part in the 'Children's Challenging Industry' Project.

 We understand we have a duty to provide for the Spiritual, Moral, Social and Cultural education of pupils whilst promoting the values of Democracy, the Rule of Law, Individual Liberty, Respect and Tolerance.
 These have been called British values but are now more commonly called Universal values as they underpin the Universal Declaration of Human Rights.
 Our work to promote pupils’ (SMSC) development - including work on citizenship and community cohesion, anti-bullying learning, equalities and diversity work - ensures we meet the government’s requirements to teach fundamental British values.